Jausmy/Product-Analytics/README.md

 This report presents a comprehensive analysis of product sales data, focusing on key performance indicators, customer segmentation, and profitability analysis.
 By examining sales trends, customer behavior, and product-level profitability, we aim to provide actionable insights to optimize product strategies, enhance customer satisfaction, and drive revenue growth.

 ## Executive Summary
-This analysis was conducted to provide a comprehensive overview of product performance and identify key drivers of profitability.
 By examining sales data, customer segmentation, and profit margins, we identified key trends and opportunities for improvement.
-A key insight from the analysis is that the Scarlett 2i2 consistently emerged as the top-performing product in terms of revenue and profit (see Analysis of Product Performance)1.
+A key insight from the analysis is that the Scarlett 2i2 consistently emerged as the top-performing product in terms of revenue and profit [(see Analysis of Product Performance)](#Analysis-of-Product-Performance).
 Based on the analysis, we recommend focusing on promoting high-performing products like the Scarlett 2i2 by tailoring marketing campaigns to specific customer segments and optimizing pricing strategies to maximize profitability.
-By implementing these recommendations, the company can potentially increase overall profit margins by 5-10% and drive sustainable revenue growth (see Potential Impact of Recommendations).
+By implementing these recommendations, the company can potentially increase overall profit margins by 15% and drive sustainable revenue growth [(see Potential Impact of Recommendations)](#Potential-Impact-of-Recommendations).

 ## Methodology
 ### Data Sources